Ojself/UU-kveld/README.md

 # UU fagkveld

+NB!
+This is a forked project, see the original [here](https://github.com/draape/uu-fagkveld)

 Welcome to UU fagkveld.
 Read the whole readme file before you start!

-We have made an example site containing multiple WCAG 2.0 errors, some technical, and some related to content.
+We have made an example site containing multiple WCAG 2.1 errors, some technical, and some related to content.
 Your job is to catch them all!

 ![Ash Ketchum holding ketchup and mustard](https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcQvIS3IgIES_tm8HQAc2mzhRtqGXaWyGIfrNzEL0WSXEYleh6984YoitJP9GitUf3BbbhU&usqp=CAU)